Drought in Turkey

 Drought is common in Turkey, especially in the south and center of the country, with 2021 being the driest in 2 decades.
 Droughts are forecast to occur more frequently due to climate change, and 2023 began with drought.
 Most water loss is due to poor irrigation.
-In 2022 the World Bank said that “without reform, a 10% fall in water supply in Türkiye could reduce GDP by 6%”.
+In 2022 the World Bank said that "without reform, a 10% fall in water supply in Turkey could reduce GDP by 6%".